splunk-terraform/terraform-provider-signalfx/website/docs/r/metric_ruleset.html.markdown

       * `not` - When true, this filter will match all values not matching the property_values
   * `restoration` - (Optional) Properties of a restoration job
     * `start_time` - (Required) Time from which the restoration job will restore archived data, in the form of *nix time in milliseconds
-    * `stop_time` - (Required) Time to which the restoration job will restore archived data, in the form of *nix time in milliseconds
+    * `stop_time` - (Optional) Time to which the restoration job will restore archived data, in the form of *nix time in milliseconds

 * `routing_rule` - (Required) Routing Rule object
   * `destination` - (Required) - end destination of the input metric.
 Must be `RealTime`, `Archived`, or `Drop`